About SPC Courses

 - For courses at non-regionally accredited institutions, courses offered prior to the established transfer date of the course in question.

 - Courses in the _900-999 series are not automatically transferable, and must be evaluated individually.
-These include such courses as Special Topics, Internships, Practica, Study Abroad, Thesis and Dissertations.
+These include such courses as Special Topics, Internships, Apprenticeships, Practica, Study Abroad, Theses, and Dissertations.

 - College preparatory and vocational preparatory courses.